The Value of a Mentor

 - Volunteers receive a variety of perks to enrich the mentoring experience.
 This include a free Y membership for mentors and mentees to use together, in addition to various discounts to local restaurants, events, and seasonal activities.

-Volunteer your time in any of the following CYC programs, and make a difference in the life of an at-risk student:
+Volunteer your time in any of the following CYC programs and make a difference.

 This program offers exceptional flexibility.
-A team of mentors shares the responsibility of meeting with a group of students after school on a regular basis.
+A team of mentors shares the responsibility of meeting with a group of students on a regular basis.
 Programs vary based on mentors’ and students’ needs.
 Examples include: